Skip to navigation Skip to content

 PP and/or Family Assistance Act payment.

-PP customers who are subject to compulsory mutual obligation requirements have an automatic exemption from these requirements if they are payable whilst absent overseas.
+PP customers who have compulsory mutual obligation requirements have an automatic exemption from these requirements if they are payable whilst absent overseas.
 If they have an interview scheduled during their absence, reschedule it for a date after their return to Australia.

-If they have returned to Australia after an absence that resulted in their PP, Family Tax Benefit (FTB) or Child Care Subsidy (CCS) being stopped for portability reasons, then PP, FTB or CCS is not payable for any reason if they leave Australia again within 6 weeks of their latest return to Australia.
+If the customer returns to Australia after an absence resulting in their PP, Family Tax Benefit (FTB) or Child Care Subsidy (CCS) stopping for portability reasons, then PP, FTB or CCS is not payable if they leave Australia again within 6 weeks of their latest return to Australia.

 The script will normally pick this up as long as the previous absence is recorded.
 If PP or FTB is cancelling for this reason and the Service Officer believes they should be payable, the problem could be incorrect recording of residence, arrivals or departures.
 Code the Country of Residence (CRES), Immigration Advised Movements (RSIM) and/or Customer Advised Travel Details (RSCD) screens.

-Absences on the RSIM screen provided by the Department of Home Affairs cannot be amended.
-If they dispute an absence from Australia, the CIS must follow up.
-For assistance, see Referring inconsistencies in overseas departure and arrival information to Centrelink International Services (CIS).
+Absences on the RSIM screen provided by the Department of Home Affairs cannot be changed.
+If they dispute an absence from Australia, then CIS must follow up.
+For help, see Referring inconsistencies in overseas departure and arrival information to Centrelink International Services (CIS).

 Go to Step 4.